Johniereed/northwest-registered-agent-coupon-/README.md

 ![|624x273](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfASeXYAHpF-LZdIjV1oUZJ3F3CaMiiiNhP-4l2Xx_zoA3fkt_0Zj4K4FQEgi25kH1FTghgvQT_syt8HXoOmzOhuqpw4KArLZAfKBdiP1S7cEWW_zBFRV4AoUfs9fax6ZWplO6UIQ?key=nU63SjsY2LXEZ73XfWT3WHgD)

-Step 5: Next you will have to fill in your contact details, and account details and lastly fill in payment details.
+Step 5: Next, you will have to fill in your contact details, and account details, and lastly fill in payment details.
 You can pay using a credit or debit card.

-Note: If you go with the discount link provided in this article you the discount will automatically get applied.
+Note: If you go with the discount link provided in this article, the discount will automatically get applied.

 Congrats!
 On claiming your Northwest registered agent discount code.

 ## Northwest Registered Agent Pricing

-Northwest offers several pricing options for their services as you can find from the table below.
+Northwest offers several pricing options for their services, as you can find from the table below.

 |Service|Pricing|Notes|
 | --- | --- | --- |